joinpursuit/what-is-the-cloud/README.md

 For those reasons, you are very likely to work at a company where the servers are no longer physically in a back room somewhere.
 Instead the servers are...
 You guessed it, in the cloud!

-The most popular companies that provide this service are:
+The most popular companies that manage servers in the cloud are:

 - Amazon Web Services (AWS)
 - Google Cloud Platform (GCP)